schism-dev/schism/docs/input-output/overview.md

 4. B.C. input (`bctides.in`)
 5. Bottom friction input (`drag.gr3`, or `rough.gr3` or `manning.gr3`)

 We’ll explain these inputs in detail below.
-Comments/explanations are in **bold**.
+Comments/explanations are usually preceded by '!'.